 Post-hoc power analysis for a specified sampling design

-We start by fitting a simple model in lme4.
-In this case we have a random intercept model, i.e. each group has its own intercept but the groups share a common trend.
+We start by fitting a simple mixed effects model in lme4.
+In this case we have a random intercept model, where each group (g) has its own intercept but the groups share a common trend.

 fit <- lmer(y ~ x + (1 | g), data = example)